St. Louis Terriers

 The St. Louis Terriers represented St. Louis for the entire existence of the short-lived Federal League.
 They began play in 1913 while the circuit was still a minor league.
-In 1914, Phil Ball took over as the team's owner as the Federal League proclaimed itself a third major league.
+In 1914, Phil Ball took over as the team's owner, with former St. Louis Cardinals President Edward Steininger as President, as the Federal League proclaimed itself a third major league.

 Prior to the 1914 season, the Terriers lured legendary pitcher Mordecai Brown away from the Cincinnati Reds of the National League.
 Despite Brown's presence (he went 12-6 with a 2.91 ERA and managed the club before moving on to the Brooklyn Tip-Tops in midseason), the team finished in last place, 25 games behind the league-leading Indianapolis Hoosiers.

 The Terriers were much improved in 1915, largely due to the signing of another ace, Eddie Plank, who was lured away from the Philadelphia Athletics.
 Plank went 21-11 with a 2.08 ERA as the Terriers finished in second place, just .001 behind the league leading Chicago Whales.